NicoG96/The-Software-Engineering-Interview/README.md

 ##### Active-active

-As the name implies, this schema has 2 active load balancers.
-TODO
+As the name implies, this schema has 2 active load balancers sharing the load.

 #### Routing methods <!-- omit in toc -->